what taxes do i have to pay when i sell my house Oregon

 2. Filing Deadlines: Federal income taxes, including capital gains from selling property, are usually due by April 15 each year.

-3. Oregon Residents: If you sold a home in Oregon, look into state-specific tax laws because they might be different from federal rules.
+3. Oregon Residents: If you sold a home in Oregon, you should look into state-specific tax laws, which might differ from federal rules.

 Planning your taxes all year can make this easier and improve your experience.